IU2MEH/shiva/README.md

 ## Getting started

-If you want to access my shiva cluster already running h24, please contact me at iu2meh@ ...
+#### If you want to access my shiva cluster already running h24, please contact me https://iu2meh.blogspot.com/

-I will give you user and password if:
+#### I will give you user and password if:

-	- you contribute to this project improving the code ( specially for known bugs or todo below )
+####	- you contribute to this project improving the code ( specially for known bugs or todo below )

-	- you contribute in another way like sending me a list or improving this doc or something like
+####	- you contribute in another way like sending me a list or improving this doc or something like

-	- you send me little money via paypal to help to cover my server costs
+####	- you send me little money via paypal to help to cover my server costs